eth-protocol-fellows/protocol-studies/docs/wiki/EL/devp2p.md

 #### Discv5

-discv5 enables nodes to find and connect with peers without relying on centralized directories.
+Discv5 is Ethereum’s improved decentralized peer discovery protocol, building upon the foundation of Discv4 with enhanced service discovery and security mechanisms.
+Like its predecessor, Discv5 enables nodes to locate and connect with peers in a decentralized manner, without relying on centralized directories.
+However, it introduces encrypted communication, service discovery, and adaptive routing.

 Inspired by the Kademlia DHT, discv5 differs by storing only signed node records (ENR) instead of arbitrary key-value pairs.
-This ensures authenticity and integrity in peer discovery.
+This ensures authenticity and integrity in peer discovery.This ensures authenticity and integrity in peer discovery while maintaining flexibility for protocol extensions.

 - **Ethereum Node Records (ENR)**
   - Each node maintains an **Ethereum Node Record (ENR)**, storing **connectivity details, cryptographic keys, and metadata**.